 Java must be running on your machine in order to install the client.
 You can either use Sun Java (java.com) or install an open source browser plugin called IcedTea.
 It can be downloaded and installed via this link.

-If you receive the following message, the client was unable to detect that Sun Java was installed correctly.
-You can continue the installation manually by clicking on “Linux i386” in which you will be asked to save a file called “vpnsetup.sh”.
-After you save the file (which should be saved in your Downloads folder), all you need to do is run the file by entering “sudo sh ./vpnsetup.sh” at a command line and then skip to Step 10.
+then you can continue the installation manually by clicking on “Linux i386,” in which you will be asked to save a file called “vpnsetup.sh”.
+Save the file to your Downloads folder.
+Then run the file by entering:

 Alternatively, you can close this window, and proceed with a complete manual installation.

-6) You will receive a prompt to enter your Password.
-Enter the local Password you use to log onto your Ubuntu machine.
+- At the prompt to enter your password, enter the local password you use to log onto your Ubuntu machine.

 Under Applications, open the Cisco folder and double-click Cisco AnyConnect VPN Client to launch the application.

 After clicking on the icon, you can pin the icon to your launcher for easy access in the future: